Doring River

 The name 'Doring' is also applied to a stretch of the Sout River, another Olifants tributary, midway through its course.

 Course

-It originates northeast of Ceres and joins the Olifants River near the town of Klawer as the Oudrif River after the confluence with the Koebee River.
+The Doring originates northeast of Ceres and joins the Olifants River near the town of Klawer as the Oudrif River after the confluence with the Koebee River.
 Tributaries include the Tankwa River, Riet River, Wolf River and Brandewyn River.

 Ecology

-The Clanwilliam Yellowfish (Labeobarbus capensis), a local endemic species classified as Vulnerable by the IUCN, is still found in the Doring and other rivers of its basin.
+The Clanwilliam Yellowfish (Labeobarbus capensis), a local endemic species classified as Vulnerable by the IUCN, is found in the Doring and other rivers of its basin.